 - Write a poem every day for a year.

-- Read from the scriptures every day for a year.
+- Read from your scriptures every day for a year.

 - For the artistically inclined, draw a new sketch every day for a year.

 - If you don’t draw, choose a theme and make something creative every day for a year.

 - Talk to someone new every day for a year.

 - Do a Random Act of Kindness every day.

 - Make your bed every day for a year.

 - Spend 10 minutes tidying up a different room in your home.

 - Organize and declutter by disposing of, recycling, or donating one item a day for a year.